 - The ring delays or even stops the disease for an undetermined period of time

 The success rate depends on the severity of the keracotone.
 The earlier the surgical procedure takes place, the more chances of success.
 Operations in the early stages are successful at a 95% rate.

-The implant of the intra-corneal ring flattens and regularizes the cornea.
+The implant of the intra-corneal ring flattens and regularises the cornea.
 Therefore, it corrects deformities such as myopia or astigmatism.
-The ring can also be used as complementary to techniques such as laser or phakic lenses, to correct high degrees of myopia.
+The ring can also be used as complementary to techniques such as laser or Phakic lenses, to correct high degrees of Myopia.

 LaserVision was initially founded in Guildford, Surrey.
 Now with clinics in over 6 locations, we are able to treat the eye conditions of patients nationwide.
 This treatment is available at: